|Rally Racing/ photo by Social Media|

-The thrill and experience of driving high-speed cars in deserts, rough terrains and on grasses going from one country to another cannot be compared to anything else in this world.
-If you have ever been behind the steering wheel of a rally car while competing with other drivers to reach your destination, you will certainly know that this is experiencing worth having.
+The thrill and experience of driving high-speed cars in deserts, rough terrain and grasses that lead from one country to another cannot be compared to anything else in the world.
+Anyone who has ever sat behind the wheel of a rally car while competing with other drivers for their destination will know for sure that this experience is worth it.

-Driving in a rally is a complete freedom.
-This will be the pinnacle of your driving experience.
-Driving in a rally is not about winning, it is about the thrill.
-It is a great way to have a story you can tell to your children and even the next generation.
+Rally racing is total freedom.
+This will be the highlight of your driving experience.
+Becoming a rally driver is not about winning, it’s about the thrill.
+It’s a great way to tell a story that you can tell to your children and even to the next generation.

-I know, when you look at these expensive race cars, you think that becoming a rally driver is something impossible for a person at your level.
-It is not, you can totally become a rally driver if you are passionate about car racing.
+I know when you look at these expensive race cars, you think that becoming a rally driver is something impossible for a person on your level.

-Joining your local car club is the best way to become a rally driver.
-When you join this club, you will meet professional drivers and people with the same dream like you.
-You will learn a lot by working with professional drivers and working together with people who also want to become rally drivers.
-This way, you can realize your dream of becoming a rally driver sooner.
+By joining this club, you will meet professional drivers and people with the same dream as you.
+By working with professional drivers and working with people who also want to become a rally driver, you will learn a lot.
+So you can realize your dream of becoming a rally driver faster.

 3. Head To A Rally School

-In the United Kingdom, you will need to take your test at British Associations of Rally Schools (BARS).
-The test involves couples of multiple choice theory tests and a driving assessment.
-You will drive for about 10 minutes in a rally car with the examiner.
-Once you pass the exam, you are ready to apply for your rally license.
+However, in order to do so, you must pass a test.
+There are various organisations that take this test, and it depends on your country.
+In the UK, you must take your test at British Associations of Rally Schools BARS.
+The test includes several multiple choice theory tests and a driving test.
+You drive for about 10 minutes in a rally car with the examiner.
+Once you have passed the test, you are ready to apply for your rally licence.

-Now we are getting closer to the fun part.
-Once you pass your rally test, the next step is to apply for your rally license.
-A rally license will open doors for you.
-It means you can now compete in rally both locally and internationally as a rally driver.
+Once you have passed your rally exam, the next step is to apply for your rally license.
+A rally license opens doors for you.
+This means that you can now participate in rallies both locally and internationally as a rally driver.

 6. Get Your Rally Car

-The only thing left to do is to get a rally car.
-Note that your car must be of rally standard.
-You may need to make some modifications to your car to make it acceptable for a rally.
-For instance, you will need to add roll cages, fire extinguishers, special rally-grade seats with multipoint harnesses, and other safety features.
+Note that your car must have rally standard.
+You may need to make some changes to your car to make it acceptable for a rally.
+For example, you will need to add roll cages, fire extinguishers, special rally seats with multi-point belts and other safety features.